Remote Control

 Token URLs are sensitive because they can leak through browser history, autocomplete, screenshots, referrers, logs, or shared terminal output.

-Known alpha limitations
+Known beta limitations

 • hardened remote administration